 On June 3, 2013, the Company adopted the Merrill Lynch Prototype Defined Contribution Plan and Trust Base Plan.
 This plan received a favorable opinion letter from the IRS on March 31, 2008, stating that the form of the plan is acceptable under Section 401(k) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
 Although the Plan has been amended since receiving the opinion letter, the Plan administrator and the Plan's tax counsel believe that the Plan is designed, and is currently being operated, in compliance with applicable requirements of the IRC and, therefore, believe that the Plan is qualified, and the related trust is tax-exempt.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.
 Prior to that, the Company adopted the Prudential Insurance Co. of America plan.
-This plan also received a favorable opinion letter from the IRS on March 31, 2008.

 U.S. GAAP requires plan management to evaluate tax positions taken by the plan and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there are no uncertain positions taken or expected to be taken that would require recognition of the liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of the liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions and the Plan could be subject to income tax if certain issues were found by the IRS that could result in the disqualification of the Plan's tax-exempt status; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2012.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2013.

-NOTE F - PARTY-IN-INTEREST TRANSACTIONS
+NOTE F -- PARTY-IN-INTEREST TRANSACTIONS

 The Plan invests in the Common Stock of MasTec, Inc., the plan sponsor.
-The fair market value of the MasTec, Inc. Common Stock at December 31, 2015 and 2014 was \$10,361,154 and \$9,679,613, respectively (See Note D).
-In addition, there are \$3,588,713 and \$2,877,133 in outstanding participant loans as of December 31, 2015 and 2014, respectively.
+The fair market value of the MasTec, Inc. Common Stock at December 31, 2016 and 2015 was \$27,834,921 and \$10,361,154, respectively.
+In addition, there are \$4,546,671 and \$3,588,713 in outstanding participant loans as of December 31, 2016 and 2015, respectively.